RussiaOfficial Name: Russian Federation

 Travelers may obtain information on vaccinations and other health precautions, such as safe food and water precautions and insect bite protection, from the CDC hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747) or via the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the infectious diseases section of the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.

 Alternative Medical Treatments: Foreigners occasionally travel to Russia to receive medical treatment that is more expensive or prohibited in the United States, including stem-cell therapy and surrogate birthing.
 These treatments may involve considerable risks.
 Standards of infection control in both surgical and postoperative care may be inadequate.
-Patients undergoing treatment often develop secondary infections that cannot be handled by the facilities offering the procedures, and must be admitted to local hospitals of uncertain quality.
+Patients undergoing treatment often develop secondary infections that the facilities offering the procedures cannot handle, and must be admitted to local hospitals of uncertain quality.
 In these cases, the patient is responsible for all additional costs, including repatriation back to the United States.

 Travel & Transportation

 TRAFFIC SAFETY AND ROAD CONDITIONS: You may encounter road conditions and driver safety norms that differ significantly from those in the United States.
 As a pedestrian, exercise great care near traffic, as vehicles frequently fail to yield to pedestrians.
+It is also common for vehicles to drive and park on sidewalks or pedestrian walkways.
 In some areas of Russia, roads are practically nonexistent.
 When driving, adhere to all local driving regulations, as they are strictly enforced and violators are subject to severe legal penalties.
 Russia practices a zero-tolerance policy with regard to alcohol consumption prior to driving.
 The maximum punishment is a two-year suspension of a driver's license.
-Authorities may detain an intoxicated driver until they determine that he or she is sober.
+Authorities may detain an intoxicated driver until they determine if he or she is sober.

 If you are involved in an automobile accident while in Russia, leave your car in the location where the accident occurred and wait for local officials to arrive.
-Do not move your car from the location where the accident occurred or you may be held liable even if you are not at fault.
+Do not move your car from the location where the accident occurred or police may hold you liable even if you are not at fault.
 Drivers may have to wait several hours for local police to arrive at the scene.

 Temporary visitors to Russia may drive for up to 60 days with a valid U.S. driver's license and a notarized Russian translation.
 Tourists may also use International Driving Permits issued by the American Automobile Association or the American Automobile Touring Alliance to drive in Russia.
 Russian law requires foreigners on business or employment visas or with permanent residence status to have a Russian driver's license.
 In order to obtain this license one has to take the appropriate exams in Russian.
 Travelers may not use a U.S. driver's license in place of a Russian license.
 Travelers without a valid license are often subject to prolonged stops by police.